Compact manifolds of dimension $n\geq 12$ with positive isotropic curvature: Orbifold ancient -solutions and standard solutions

-It turns out that orbifold standard solutions have canonical neighborhood property similar to that of orbifold ancient $\kappa$-solutions, except that an $\varepsilon$-neck in an orbifold standard solution may not be strong.
+It turns out that orbifold standard solutions (see the appendix) have canonical neighborhood property similar to that of orbifold ancient $\kappa$-solutions, except that an $\varepsilon$-neck in an orbifold standard solution may not be strong.